Mattias-b-Pettersson/todo/README.md

 # TODO

 Todo is a todo app that is aimed at companies or groups.
-With this app one is able to assign todo tasks to another and also leave comments on it
+With this app one is able to assign todo tasks to another and also leave comments on it.

 # Features